ACMmodel/MOSFET_model/Examples/GF180MCU/readme.md

 # ACM2V0 and GF180mcu on Google Colaboratory

 Another convenient method to utilize the [ACM2V0](/Verilog-A/) model is on Google Colaboratory.
-The [environment](colab_ngspice/GF180MCU_ACM2V0.ipynb) is pre-equipped with ngspice, the ".osdi" conversion tool, [OpenVAF]((/Verilog-A/openvaf/readme.md)), and the installation of the GF180mcu PDK.
+The [colab notebook environment](GF180MCU_ACM2V0.ipynb) is pre-equipped with ngspice, the ".osdi" conversion tool, [OpenVAF]((/Verilog-A/openvaf/readme.md)), and the installation of the GF180mcu PDK.
 Furthermore, an example netlist is already available, along with a Python script for plotting purposes.